matiashaggman/NAPPA-ISA/README.md

    - Select an input ZIP file containing the sleep recording data (drag & drop supported).

      ```IMPORTANT: The ZIP file at the moment may contain only one set of wearable sensor generated files, i.e one pair of 'AccFeatures.csv' and 'GyroFeatures.csv' -feature files.```
-   - Configure any analysis options (e.g. filtering, time offset).
+   - Configure any analysis options (e.g. filtering, time offset (based on your location)).
    - Click **Analyze** to start the analysis.
    - The resulting files are saved to a ZIP archive.

 3. **Outputs**:
    - A **PDF** report containing:
-     - A sleep depth trend or “hypnogram” over time
+     - A sleep depth trend or a discrete hypnogram over time
-     - Baby activity, respiration rate, and body position data
+     - Baby activity, respiration rate, and body position data as functions of time
      - Bar/violin plots for overall sleep distribution
+     - A donut plot for individual sleep periods visualizing the distribution of sleep stages.
+     -
-   - A **CSV** file with the classifier output and the recorded feature data from the wearable sensor
+   - A **CSV** file with the classifier output, sleep depth trend and the recorded feature data from the wearable sensor

 ---